CPAN-Security/security.metacpan.org/presentations/tprc2023-cpan-sec-lightening-talk.md

 ### And more!

-* Software Composition Analysis
+* 👉 Software Composition Analysis
-* CPAN-SEC Governance, Policy & Funding
+* 👉 CPAN-SEC Governance, Policy & Funding
-* Rich Metadata & Dependencies
+* 👉 Rich Metadata & Dependencies
-* Metadata Privacy and Compliance
+* 👉 Metadata Privacy and Compliance

 Note:

 * Tooling for analyzing deps for known vulnerabilities
-* Working group rules, project management, funding
+* Working group rules, playbooks, governance, funding
 * Improve integration with non-CPAN package indices like RPM, apt etc.
 * Tracking legal and privacy issues around CPAN metadata, and compliance with GDPR, NIS2, and other regulations